It’s been a good year in NAI.

 Delmarva Discovery Center & Museum, Pocomoke City, Maryland

-I’m wrapping up two wayside exhibits interpreting the Springfield Bridge are complete.
+The two wayside exhibits interpreting the Springfield Bridge are complete.
 The old photos, plans, and stories are fascinating and bring the value and history of the oldest surviving bowstring arch steel bridge in Arkansas to life.
 Congratulations to the City of Conway, Arkansas and its supporters and contributors on successfully preserving this piece of history.

 CIG Training in Little Rock, Arkansas